alt-j/fast-react-server/README.md

 # [React] Server render

-The module for rendering react-element in the server, which faster than [traditional react rendering](https://facebook.github.io/react/docs/environments.html) (in production mode), almost seven times (see [benchmarks](https://github.com/alt-j/react-server-benchmark)).
+The module for rendering react-element in the server, which faster than [traditional react rendering](https://facebook.github.io/react/docs/environments.html) (in production mode), **more than ten times** (see [benchmarks](https://github.com/alt-j/react-server-benchmark)).

 ## Quick start
 ```